 Please note: The experience list above may include examples of work completed prior to joining Keystone Law.

-Recognised by Best Lawyers (UK) 2020 and 2019 in the practice area of International Arbitration
+Recognised by Best Lawyers (UK) from 2018 – 2022 in the practice area of International Arbitration

 Fellow (Arb) of AMINZ